Big Ten hockey has come a long way, as Gophers near conference title

 But as the Gophers close in on securing their sixth Big Ten regular-season title in 10 years — they could do so as soon as Friday at Wisconsin — it would be a disservice to not acknowledge this:

-For proof, just check out the PairWise Ratings, the computer formula that the NCAA uses to select and seed its 16-team tournament.
+For proof, just check out the PairWise Ratings, the computer formula that the NCAA uses toseed and fill out its 16-team tournament.

 Led by the top-ranked Gophers, the Big Ten has three of the top five, four of the top eight and five of the top 14 teams in the PairWise entering Thursday.
 That means five Big Ten teams — the Gophers, No. 4 Michigan, No. 5 Penn State, No. 8 Ohio State and No. 14 Michigan State — are in contention to earn NCAA tournament berths.
 The NCHC, the Big Ten's Western rival, has three top-16 teams: No. 6 Denver, No. 7 St. Cloud State and No. 9 Western Michigan.